switch2osm/switch2osm/docs/en/serving-tiles/manually-building-a-tile-server-debian-13-flex.md

 # {{ title }}

 !!! info ""
     This page describes how to install, setup and configure all the necessary software to operate your own tile server.
-These step-by-step instructions were written for [Debian Linux](https://www.debian.org/){: target=_blank} 13 (trixie), and were tested in August 2025.
+These step-by-step instructions were written for [Debian Linux](https://www.debian.org/){: target=_blank} 13 (trixie), using v6.0.0 of OSM Carto and were tested in June 2026.

 ## Software installation